DD2480-GROUP-2/DD2480-CI/README.md

 * Created some dummy tests.
 * Wrote some of the documentation.
 * Actively discussed and experimented to come up with ways of solving the task (together with everyone else)

+#### Jakob Ewaldsson
+* Wrote code for the server's compiling and testing functions, along with helper methods.
+* Wrote code for creating logs, and code for sending builds, along with helper methods.
+* Wrote tests for these functions.
+* Actively discussed and experimented to come up with ways of solving the task (together with everyone else)